On nefness of the lowest piece of Hodge modules: Introduction

 \section{Introduction}

 The first nonzero step of the Hodge filtration of a variation of Hodge structures, equipped with its Hodge metric, has semi-positive curvature by the work of Griffiths.
-A common example of the lowest piece of Hodge filtration of a Hodge module is given by $R^j f_*\omega_{X/S}$ for a map $f: X\rightarrow S$, and positivity of higher direct images of canonical bundle are very useful in algebraic geometry.
+A common example is given by $R^j f_*\omega_{X/S}$ for a smooth projective surjective map $f: X\rightarrow S$, and positivity of higher direct images of canonical bundle are very useful in algebraic geometry.
+Kollár studied them in \cite{HigherdirectimagesI} \cite{HigherdirectimagesII}, and showed many good properties of them (torsion-freeness, vanishing theorem, etc.) even when the family is not smooth.
+He conjectured that for a variation of Hodge structure, there should exist a sheaf analogous to $R^jf_*\omega_{X/S}$ as above, and still has some good properties as $R^if_*\omega_{X/S}$.
+Saito gave an answer to Kollár's conjecture using the theory of mixed Hodge modules \cite{SaitoKollarconjecture}.
+The analogous sheaf for a variation of Hodge structures $\mathcal{V}$ is the lowest piece of Hodge filtration of the Hodge module induced by $\mathcal{V}$.
+In this paper, we study the nefness of these sheaves.

 On curves, the lowest piece of a Hodge module is always a nef vector bundle, which is proved using asymptotic behavior of Hodge metrics in \cite{fujitasemipositivity}, \cite{zucker}, and \cite{peters}.
 In the case of SNC discriminant with unipotent monodromy along the discriminant divisor, Kawamata \cite[Theorem 5]{Kawamata1981} proved the lowest piece of Hodge filtration of the canonical extension of a variations of Hodge structures across the divisor is a nef vector bundle.
 In both of their proofs, the analytic results in \cite{cks} about the asymptotics of the Hodge metric on the canonical extension, and the curvature properties of the Hodge bundle are essential.
+Our more algebraic argument instead, is to use Saito's vanishing theorem to prove nefness and study the failure of nefness in the general case.

-In dimensions greater than or equal to two, the example in Fujino-Fujisawa \cite[example 7.9]{fujinovmhs} shows nefness fails in general.
+In dimensions greater than or equal to two, the example in the work of Fujino and Fujisawa \cite[example 7.9]{fujinovmhs} shows nefness fails in general.
 We would like to measure how much nefness fails for the lowest piece, by giving degree lower bounds for quotient line bundles of this sheaf pullbacked to curves.
-The proof of the following theorem is algebraic, by using Saito's vanishing theorem for twisted Hodge modules, and doesn't need analysis of the asymptotics of Hodge metric.
+The proof of the following theorem is algebraic, by using Saito's vanishing theorem for twisted Hodge modules on curves, and doesn't need analysis of the asymptotics of Hodge metric.